Incoming exchange and international students

-The UFR des Sciences humaines et sociales (Faculty of social sciences and humanities) welcomes international students wishing to study in France and offers a range of services to help them in their daily lives.
+The UFR des Sciences humaines et sociales (School of Social sciences and humanities) welcomes international students wishing to study in France and offers a range of services to help them in their daily lives.

 Contact